UpGado/upgado.github.io/_posts/2019-08-31-tale-of-ascii-racer.md

 You can't even show an image in terminal, and you can't draw anything.
 You can only show fixed-size characters, and if you're lucky, you can show text in at most 256 colors.
 However, even with those limitation, people who are into it can still make some beautiful [ASCII art](https://www.asciiart.eu)

 And so I decided to go for it.
 The game was to be called "ASCII Racer".
-Its design was inspired by some early Atari racing game that I vaguely remember from my childhood:
+Its design was inspired by this Atari racing game that I remember vaguely from my childhood:

-{% include figure.html file="/imgs/ascii-3.jpg" description="Figure 2: A high-tech game compared to what I am gonna make." width="60%"%}
+{% include figure.html file="/imgs/ascii-3.jpg" description="Figure 2: A very high-tech, futuristic game compared to what I was gonna make." width="60%"%}

-Except that I made it simpler.
+Except that ASCII Racer was a lot, a lot simpler.
+It was still a lot of interesting, fun work, and it evolved into something that I didn't quite expect.
+It turned into a game where you drive in a your sports car and collect various alcoholic drinks and Martini glasses:

+I wrote the whole thing in Python, with no external dependencies.
+Every drawing in the game was made from scratch.

 {% include mailchimp.html source="ascii1" %}